 ESG and sustainability efforts: As a sustainable insurance provider, Hartford was one of the first U.S. insurers to make coal and tar sands pledges in 2019.
-In addition, it intends to meet its objective of using 100 percent renewable energy throughout its entire operational footprint by 2021.
+In addition, it intends to meet its objective of using 100 percent renewable energy throughout its entire operational footprint in 2021.

 By 2022, the sustainable insurance provider wants to reduce its carbon footprint by at least 2.1 percent per year, have all of its on-campus corporate cars be electric, and eliminate the usage of styrofoam altogether.

 In 2011, The Hartford began offering cheaper auto and house insurance to millions of Sierra Club and National Wildlife Federation members through a unique program in several states.
 The company also built electric car charging stations at two of its Connecticut campuses in the same year and began installing them at its Simsbury campus the following year.

-To the delight of environmentally-friendly consumers today, the business has included numerous new green features to its homes insurance policies, including insurance for home-based electric car charging stations.
+To the delight of environmentally-friendly consumers today, the business has included numerous new green features to its home insurance policies, including insurance for home-based electric car charging stations.

 Green offerings: The Hartford is a sustainable insurance provider that offers electric car users a discount on their auto insurance premiums, highlighting the company’s dedication to environmental protection.
 Electric car owners will receive a 5% discount when their policies are renewed.